LiAuTraver/auxilia/README.md

 ## Notes

 A considerable part of the idea comes from stackoverflow, existing libraries, or my own projects.
 Their inspiration are documented in the code.
-If you find any bugs or have any suggestions, please open an issue or a pull request.
+If you find any bugs or have any suggestions, feel free to open an issue or a pull request.

 ## License

-Apache License 2.0, see [LICENSE](LICENSE) for details.
+Apache License 2.0